 The Company has a well-defined risk management framework in place.
-Your Company has established procedures to periodically review risk assessment and steps taken by it to mitigate these risks.
-The key business risks identified by the Company and its mitigation plans are as under:
+Your Company has established procedures to periodically review risks and steps taken to mitigate risks.
+The key business risks identified by the Company and its mitigation plans are as under.